codr7/liblgpp/blog.md

 ## Interpreters

-The goal of this post is to implement a simple but practical stack based virtual machine for interpreters in C++.
+The goal of this post is to implement a simple but practical stack based virtual machine for interpreters in C++; in the hope that the experience may generate enough insight to allow implementing similar ideas in any language, as well as a deeper understanding of what an interpreter is and how it works on the inside.
+One reason that might be of interest is that most code today runs on top of multiple layers of interpreters: Java, .net, JavaScript and so on, running in some kind of virtual containers.
+Another reason is that custom interpreters are powerful and flexible tools that allow solving thorny problems with grace.

 ```
 #include <cassert>